 The Organizers will aim to confirm or deny the registration within 30 days of submission of the Application Form.

-The Organizers reserve the right, at any time, to verify the validity of entries and entrants (including an entrant’s identity, age and organization affiliation) and reserves the right, in its sole discretion, to disqualify any individual who it has reason to believe has breached any of the Challenge Guidelines, tampered with the entry process or engaged in any unlawful or other improper misconduct, calculated to jeopardize fair and proper conduct of the challenge and its overall spirit.
+The Organizers reserve the right, at any time, to verify the validity of entries and entrants (including an entrant’s identity, age and organization affiliation).
+The Organizers also reserve the right, in their sole discretion, to disqualify any individual who it has reason to believe has breached any of the Challenge Guidelines, tampered with the entry process or engaged in any unlawful or other improper misconduct, calculated to jeopardize fair and proper conduct of the challenge and its overall spirit, as well as possibly that individual’s team.
 Errors and omissions may be accepted at the sole and final discretion of the Organizers.

-By registering to the competition, Competitors acknowledge they have read and fully adhere to all Challenge Guidelines.
-Their violations may result in an exclusion from the competition.
+By registering to the Competition, Competitors acknowledge they have read and fully adhere to all Challenge Guidelines.
+Their violations may result in an exclusion from the Competition.
 Dishonest access to the awards will be prosecuted.

 AUV REQUIREMENTS